thollfelder/c_circular_buffer/README.md

-# c_circular_buffer
+# FIFO Circular Buffer in C
-Implementation of a circular buffer in C
+Implementation of a circular buffer in C. Works with pointers pointing to read and write indices.